Pope Francis Hospitalised With Bronchitis - UrduPoint

 - Defying health woes -

-The Argentine pontiff has been plagued in recent years by health issues, including an inflamed colon.
-He also underwent surgery for a hernia.
+The Argentine pontiff has been plagued in recent years by health issues, although he continues to maintain a very busy schedule.

+He pulled out of a Good Friday event in March last year after catching what the Vatican called a "light flu", but went on to lead Easter services as planned.

+A year earlier, in March 2023, Francis was admitted to hospital for three nights with bronchitis, which was cured with antibiotics.

 He has been using a wheelchair since 2022 due to persistent knee pain and uses a cane during rare moments standing up.